ad-tra/adtra.me/data/blog_markdown/re_cb.md

 As I finished my last AP exam, I can dedicate myself to tinkering.
 I am going to uncover the technical inner-workings of the 2021 digital AP Exams App.
 > Some background info if you are lucky to evade the world of Standardized testing.
 The CollegeBoard is a company responsible for administrating international exams such as the SAT and AP exams which assist your admission into American universities and earn you college credit, respectively.

 My focus is the AP exams.
 Usually, they are given in large, vast rooms with strict security, but not this year.
-In 2021 students take it on their small screens: laptops, desktops, and Chromebooks.
+In 2021 students can take it on their small screens: laptops, desktops, and Chromebooks.
 The test, usually delivered on paper, is now administered online through an Electron app.

 ### Electron
 Electron is a popular open-source framework that allows you to build cross-platform desktop apps.
 It powers VScode, Discord, and most importantly the AP Digital Exam app.
-The most crucial aspect of Electron is that it is chromium based which grants me access to its powerful **DevTools**.
+The crucial aspect of Electron is that it is chromium based which grants me access to its powerful **DevTools**.
 If I can access DevTools, I can inspect the source DOM of the app.
 I can listen to its requests with the backend.
-I can gain insight into the app.
+I can gain insight.

 How are the test questions retrieved from CollegeBoard servers?
 Are they encrypted or plain JSON?
 How much personal data does the app send?
 What tech stack does the CollegeBoard use?